-Determining how much compensation you should claim for a cruise ship accident or illness is important as it’s designed to help get you back on your feet after your accident.
+Determining how much compensation you should claim for a cruise ship injury or illness is important as it’s designed to help get you back on your feet after your accident.
 It should be used to cover any pain you’ve endured (general damages) and any costs or losses incurred as a result of your accident (special damages).

 If your claim’s taken on by a personal injury solicitor from our team, they’ll review your claim in detail with you so that your suffering is fully understood.
 No two claims are exactly the same but, generally, a cruise ship compensation settlement could be based on: